aikar/commands/README.md

 See [Using ACF](https://github.com/aikar/commands/wiki/Using-ACF) on how to add ACF to your plugin and using it.

 THE API MAY BREAK!
 We are on:
- - GROUP: co.aikar.commands
+ - GROUP: co.aikar
- - ARTIFACTID: acf
+ - ARTIFACTID: acf-core
- - VERSION `0.2.0-SNAPSHOT`
+ - VERSION `0.3.0-SNAPSHOT`

 ## Targeted Platforms
 Requires CraftBukkit, Spigot or Paper.